rsdoiel/paperlaptop/README.md

 Prototype design for a DIY laptop based on a Raspberry Pi 2 Model B. Design should be cheap to build (e.g. make libral use of cardboard, foamboard or chipboard), reply on a minimum number of custom parts to facilitate reconfiguration and experimentation.

-Custom parts will be 3d printed from PLA to minimize environmental empact (hopefully be recyclable at some point).
+Custom parts will be 3d printed from PLA to minimize environmental impact (hopefully be recyclable at some point).
 These will be kept to a minimum.

 Probably use some inexpensive nylon standoffs, nuts and bolts to.